genepattern/RTutorialModule/README_PACKAGES.md

 In such cases, it's up to you to manage the `install.packages()` or `biocLite()` calls for yourself.
 See those two modules for example code (AffyST EFC is recommended as it is the more recent of the two).

-Note that the GenePattern team reserves the right to disallow modules using `install.packages()` or `biocLite()` from our public servers and repositories in order to keep our server environments under control.
-If you require only a few annotation packages, consider simply listing all of them in r.package.info and allowing the GenePattern server to handle them.
+Note that the GenePattern team reserves the right to disallow modules using `install.packages()` or `biocLite()` from our public servers and repositories in order to keep our server environments under control, so we will need to review the code more closely in such cases.
+If you require only a few annotation packages, you might consider simply listing them all in r.package.info and allowing the GenePattern server to handle them.

 ## Managing Package Libraries